Anchorsify/Anchorsify.github.io/_projects/Weapon.md

 #### --( Haganekabe - Steel Wall )--
 By spinning their weapon rapidly with both hands, the user deflects ranged attacks aimed at them as they close in on their opponents, and can potentially even reflect them back at an enemy.

-- Stamina: As Weapon + 3
+- Stamina: 10
 - Upkeep: 2 + X
-- Speed: As Weapon
+- Speed: 10
-- Type: Polearm, Umbrella, Fan
+- Type: Polearm; Umbrella; Fan

 Effects: When you use this technique, you begin spinning your weapon.
 So long as you maintain the upkeep, you may choose to Parry or Block as a Speed 2 interrupt.
 Against ranged attacks, you gain a +3 bonus to parry rolls.
 Successful parries against melee attacks instead increase the attacker's Speed by 4, as you throw them off balance with your weapon's rotation.
 While you maintain this technique's upkeep and rotation, you can ignore any inherent accuracy penalty the weapon has when you use it to attack, by adding 3 to that attack's Stamina cost.
 Track how many IC you maintain this upkeep every time you use it: for every 10 IC it's used for in the same fight, its Upkeep increases by 1.